 Ch.
 24 outline from textbook (PDF).
 Gauss's Law.

 Week 1 homework solutions (txt)

 Week 3 homework solutions (txt)

 Review for Exam 1.

 Homework 5 solutions (txt)

 This course is a calculus-based introduction to E&M (electricity and magnetism) and optics.
 Topics include Coulomb's law (static electric forces), electric and magnetic fields, potentials and potential energy, Maxwell's equations, light, image formation, and diffraction.
-Some basic electrical circuits will be discussed, but we mostly leave this to Electrical Engineering courses.
+Some basic electrical circuits will be discussed, but we mostly leave this to electrical engineering courses.
 Here we want to emphasize the theory and concepts inherent in all electric and magnetic phenomena.
-This is a challenging course in that you must remember results from PHYS 2311 (Mechanics and Thermodynamics) and your Calculus courses.
+This is a challenging course in that you must continue applying what you learned in PHYS 2311 (Mechanics and Thermodynamics) and your Calculus courses.

 A tentative calendar of topics is outlined below.

 The lab for this class is Physics 2351.
-There are 2 sections which will be led by Dr. Theisen.
+There are 2 sections which both meet on Thursdays.
 Labs will meet in Meyer 122.
-These labs are usually attended by an undergraduate science major who will also score your weekly labs.
+Your performance in the lab has no direct effect on your grade in the lecture, however, you will learn the material better if make a good attempt in the lab.
 You will have an informational meeting with your instructor on the first week where you will be assigned your first lab.